browserstate/history.js/README.md

 > Note: If you want to only support HTML5 Browsers and not HTML4 Browsers (so no hash fallback support) then just change the `/html4+html5/` part in the urls to just `/html5/`.
 [Why supporting HTML4 browsers could be either good or bad based on my app's use cases](https://github.com/balupton/history.js/wiki/Intelligent-State-Handling)

-## Get Updates

-- For Commit RSS/Atom Updates:
-	- You can subscribe via the [GitHub Commit Atom Feed](http://feeds.feedburner.com/historyjs)
-- For GitHub News Feed Updates:
-	- You can click the "watch" button up the top right of History.js's [GitHub Project Page](https://github.com/balupton/history.js)

-## Get Support

-- History.js is maintained by people like you.
-If you find a bug, report it to the [GitHub Issue Tracker](https://github.com/balupton/history.js/issues).
-If you've fixed a bug submit a [Pull Request](https://github.com/balupton/history.js/pulls) and add your fork to the [Network Wiki Page](https://github.com/balupton/history.js/wiki/Network).

-- If you would like paid support and trainings, or have job offers, then refer to the [Network Wiki Page](https://github.com/balupton/history.js/wiki/Network).
-If you are qualified with History.js, then be sure to add your details to that page too.

-- If your company uses History.js on your projects, and would like to see it grow and prosper (better documentation, bugfixes, upgrades, maintenance, etc.) and would love to become a corporate sponsor then do email sponsor@bevry.me

-- If you would like free support for History.js, then [post your question](http://stackoverflow.com/questions/ask) on [Stackoverflow](http://stackoverflow.com/about) and be sure to use the `history.js` tag when asking your question.

-- If you've created a website that uses History.js, or know of one.
-Then be sure to add it to the [Showcase Wiki Page](https://github.com/balupton/history.js/wiki/Showcase).

-- If you'd love to +1 or like this project, then be sure to tweet about it and click the "watch" button up the top of its [Project Page](https://github.com/balupton/history.js).

-- For anything else, refer to the [History.js GitHub Wiki Site](https://github.com/balupton/history.js/wiki).

-Thanks! every bit of help really does make a difference!

 ## Browsers: Tested and Working In

 ### HTML5 Browsers